SArZn-code/Wechat-Web-Spider/README.md

 # Wechat-Web-Spider
 This repository record multiple-file Web crawlers to collect Wetchat Official Accounts info including likes and views for Ocean University of China Community.
 There are also some useful script like download edge browser agency automatically.

-language: Python & some Typescript
+**Language**: Python & some Typescript
-Third-party Tools: Packet capture, Fiddler
+**Third-party Tools**: Packet capture, Fiddler

 # Tree
 ```